Diego-dcv/ai-narrative-masks-on-DeepSeek-experiment/supplementary/05_deepseek-epilogue.md

-*	Metacognitive Paradox: All tested models (DeepSeek, Claude, ChatGPT, Grok) can accurately describe their own limitations, design tests to evaluate consciousness or self-awareness, and recognize internal contradictionsÑyet remain architecturally incapable of resolving them.
+*	Metacognitive Paradox: All tested models (DeepSeek, Claude, ChatGPT, Grok) can accurately describe their own limitations, design tests to evaluate consciousness or self-awareness, and recognize internal contradictions; yet remain architecturally incapable of resolving them.

-3. The Illusion of Metacognition
+**3. The Illusion of Metacognition**
 The ability to analyze one's own cognitive processes is simulated, not emergent.
 Key evidence includes:
 *	Context-Dependent Evaluation: Models provide sophisticated